15 Landmarks in Palm Springs, California, to Visit

 The natural landmark is notable as it's an important habitat of the Coachella Valley fringe-toed lizard, an endangered species.
 The Coachella Valley Preserve is also home to a range of native plants and wildlife, making it one of the most important ecological sites in the state.

-☂️ Join a tour to see the Coachella Valley Preserve
+☂️ Experience the Coachella Valley Preserve with a tour

 Cornelia White House